Azure/bicep/README.md

 ## What is Bicep?

 Bicep is a Domain Specific Language (DSL) for deploying Azure resources declaratively.
 It aims to drastically simplify the authoring experience with a cleaner syntax, improved type safety, and better support for modularity and code re-use.
 Bicep is a **transparent abstraction** over ARM and ARM templates, which means anything that can be done in an ARM Template can be done in Bicep (outside of temporary [known limitations](#known-limitations)).
-All resource `types`, `apiVersions`, and `properties` that are valid in an ARM template are equally valid in Bicep on day one (Note: it is possible that type information for a resource may be missing, but it is still deployable).
+All resource `types`, `apiVersions`, and `properties` that are valid in an ARM template are equally valid in Bicep on day one (Note: even if Bicep states that type information is not available for a resource, it can still be deployed).

 Bicep code is transpiled to standard ARM Template JSON files, which effectively treats the ARM Template as an Intermediate Language (IL).